Diocletianic Persecution: Abdications, instability, and renewed toleration, 305-311

 Diocletian and Maximian resigned on May 1, 305.
 Constantius and Galerius became augusti (senior emperors), while two new emperors, Severus and Maximinus, became caesars (junior emperors).
 According to Lactantius, Galerius had forced Diocletian's hand in the matter and secured the appointment of loyal friends to the imperial office.
 In this "Second Tetrarchy", it seems that only the Eastern emperors, Galerius and Maximinus, continued with the persecution.
 As they left office, Diocletian and Maximian probably imagined Christianity to be in its last throes.
 Churches had been destroyed, the Church leadership and hierarchy had been snapped, and the army and civil service had been purged.
 Eusebius declares that apostates from the faith were "countless" (μυρίοι) in number.
 At first, the new Tetrarchy seemed even more vigorous than the first.
 Maximinus in particular was eager to persecute.
 In 306 and 309, he published his own edicts demanding universal sacrifice.
 Eusebius accuses Galerius of pressing on with the persecution as well.

 In the West, however, what remained after the Diocletianic settlement had weakened the Tetrarchy as a system of government.
-Constantine, son of Constantius, and Maxentius, son of Maximian, had been overlooked in the Diocletianic succession, offending the parents and angering the sons.
+Constantine, the son of Constantius, and Maxentius, the son of Maximian, had been overlooked in the Diocletianic succession, which offended the parents and angered the sons.
 Constantine, against Galerius's will, succeeded his father on July 25, 306.
 He immediately ended any ongoing persecutions and offered Christians full restitution of what they had lost under the persecution.
-This declaration gave Constantine the opportunity to portray himself as a possible liberator of oppressed Christians everywhere.
+That declaration gave Constantine the opportunity to portray himself as a possible liberator of oppressed Christians everywhere.
 Maxentius, meanwhile, had seized power in Rome on 28 October 306, and soon brought toleration to all Christians within his realm.
 Galerius made two attempts to unseat Maxentius but failed both times.
 During the first campaign against Maxentius, Severus was captured, imprisoned, and executed.